The Inn at Little Washington Restaurant: 14 Insider Tips

 Final Thoughts

-We enjoyed some amazing food during our travel including Sawada in Japan, Maido in Peru, Hisa Franko in Slovenia, and The Test Kitchen in Cape Town.
-Now we can put The Inn at Little Washington up there with these incredible foodie experiences!
+We’ve been fortunate to enjoy some incredible dining experiences during our travels — Sawada in Japan, Maido in Peru, Hisa Franko in Slovenia, Pujol in Mexico City, and The Test Kitchen in Cape Town.

 Related Content